sissyhanks/making-sense/README.md

 ### Looping Arrays: forEach

-- for each is a higher order function that exicutes a callback on each itteration of the loop passing the array's current element at each position
+- for each is a higher order function that executes a callback on each iteration of the loop passing the array's current element at each position
 - at each position in the loop for each can pass in
   - the value held at the position
   - the index of the position